hasura/graphql-engine/docs/graphql/manual/guides/telemetry.rst

 How do I turn off telemetry (opt-out)?
 --------------------------------------

-You can turn off telemetry on the server and on the console hosted by server by setting the following environment variable on the server or by using the flag ``--enable-telemetry=false``:
+You can turn off telemetry on the server and on the console hosted by the server by setting the following environment variable on the server or by using the flag ``--enable-telemetry=false``: